jcbsnclr/ksync/ROADMAP.md

 * support removing files/folders
 * encrypted communication to/from server
 * basic authentication via public key cryptography
+* garbage collection (removing objects that are no longer referenced)
 * automatically/manually produce `.tar.gz` backups of the server

 ## Long-term plans